Welcome Clans and Societies

-The deadline to register is October 1, 2019.
+Welcome to the 2020 Tucson Celtic Festival.
+This year we have some exciting changes to be announced.
+In the meantime, the deadline to register is October 1, 2020.
 If you would like to be included in the festival program, submit your registration by September 15.
 You may click on the link below to register online.
 After completing the form you will be redirected to PayPal to complete your purchase.
-If you have any questions or difficulties registering, please email us General@TucsonCelt.org.
+If you have any questions or difficulties registering, please email us TucsonCelticFestivalAZ@gmail.com.
 Slainte!

 The Definition of a Clan

 The Gaelic word for ‘children’ is more accurately translated as ‘family’ in E’en Do bait Spair Nocht. the sense in which the word Clan became accepted in the Scottish Highlands during the 13th century.

 A Clan is a social group whose core comprises a number of families derived from, or accepted as being derived from, a common ancestor.